NeuronioAzul/react-blog/README.md

+# Images from
+<a href="https://www.freepik.com/free-vector/astronaut-confused-cartoon-illustration-science-technology-concept-isolated-flat-cartoon-style_16425898.htm#query=sad%20astronaut&position=4&from_view=author">Image by catalyststuff</a> on Freepik

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).